-15 Tricks to Sell your House
+15 Tricks to Sell Your House

 5. Depersonalize and decorate your floor.

 Decorate your house so that it is visually perfect.
 The first impression is key and you must show your house pristine since the buyer is going to make a significant investment and will look at the smallest detail.
-Warm colours, order and adding certain details always help.
+Warm colors, order, and adding certain details always help.
 You can put candles or plants that are impersonal and generate comfort and quality.
-What we will have to eliminate will be all those elements such as paintings, posters or magazines.
+What we will have to eliminate will be all those elements such as paintings, posters, or magazines.
 These types of elements limit the possibility that the future buyer imagines living in that apartment.

 6. Lighting.

 A home can change a lot and look especially better with the right lighting.
-Changing a bulb to convey more warmth, removing the curtains or enhancing certain colours can be good keys to achieving the goal.
+Changing a bulb to convey more warmth, removing the curtains, or enhancing certain colors can be good keys to achieving the goal.

 7. Request an appraisal of your home.